Are you an adviser? Go to Unbiased Pro

 How can I find out how many years are left on the lease?

-If you’re considering buying a leasehold property, then the very first thing you should do is check how much of the lease is left to run.
+If you’re considering buying a leasehold property, the first thing you should do is check how much of the lease is left.

-The first few pages of your lease document should show how many years are left on your leasehold and help you find out when the lease started.
-It should say the date of the lease, the length of the lease term and the date that lease term started.
+Your lease document should show how many years are left on your leasehold and help you find out when the lease started and the length of the lease term.

-If you don’t have a copy of your lease you might be able to get one from your solicitor or mortgage lender, or you can order one from the Land Registry by post or online.
+If you don’t have a copy of your lease, you should get one from your solicitor or mortgage lender, or you can order one from the Land Registry.

 Can I extend or renew my lease?